-Visiting a brewery doesn’t have to be all about the beer tasting – breweries are turning into more family-friendly spaces complete with grassy areas for picnics and giant yard games for play.
+Visiting a brewery doesn’t have to be all about the beer tasting – breweries are turning into more family-friendly spaces complete with grassy areas for picnics and giant yard games to play.

-The owner’s and brew master’s kids are frequently around, making it naturally family-friendly environment on Atlanta’s westside.
+The owner’s and brew master’s kids are frequently around, making Scofflaw a naturally family-friendly environment on Atlanta’s westside.
 Kids’ areas for playing and drawing with chalk and crayons are popular.
 Kids can also ride trikes and scooters through the brewery space.

 Location: 1738 MacArthur Blvd.
 NW, Atlanta

 Located in Marietta, kids can join their parents on brewery tours.
-While adults taste from the taps, children can sample house made root bar and grapefruit soda.
+While adults taste from the taps, children can sample house made root beer and grapefruit soda.
 Outside, find kid-friendly games like cornhole.

 Location: 1998 Delk Industrial Blvd., Marietta

 On the Eastside Atlanta BeltLine, children are welcome to tour the brewery with their parents.
 Soda and milk are available for little ones and a special kid coloring menu, along with cornhole and giant Jenga to entertain.

 Hours: Mon.-Wed. noon-10 p.m.; Thurs.
 11 a.m.-11 p.m.; Fri-Sat.
 11 a.m.-midnight; Sun.
 11 a.m.-10 p.m.

 Location: 550 Somerset Terrace NE, Atlanta